North Coast 500: 29+ Things to Know Before You Go

 20. People Sh*t on the NC500 and That’s Not Cool

-I was disgusted to hear from a local ranger that visitors on the NC50 are doing their business by the side of the road.
+I was disgusted to hear from a local ranger that visitors on the NC50 were doing their business by the side of the road.

 In Scotland you get fined for not picking up your dog’s poop, I am guessing the same goes for human faeces?
 Be a decent person and use a loo.